TIED IN OR TIED UP? THE CONTRASTING EFFECTS OF SOCIAL TIES ON EMPLOYEE TURNOVER

 INCENTIVES AND TIE EVOLUTION (Title disguised to preserve the peer review process)

-With Giuseppe "Beppe" Soda and Brandy Aven
+With Giuseppe "Beppe" Soda (Bocconi) and Brandy Aven (CMU)

-Stage: 2nd round review at SMJ
+Stage: Minor revisions at SMJ

 Abstract removed to preserve the confidentiality of the peer-review process.